 On average, women must work 15.5 months to reach the salary a man earns in 12.
 Salesforce CEO Marc Benioff is one of those leaders who is trying to close the gender gap, hoping for a change that will bring equality to the work force and put more women in technology.
 Many Silicon Valley tech firms—Apple, IBM, Microsoft, Dropbox, Facebook and LinkedIn—are following suit.
 Last year, they signed the White House Equal Pay Pledge, promising to conduct an annual gender pay analysis and review hiring practices to check for biases.

 Although there are still some roadblocks to overcome, there are opportunities.
 LinkedIn reports that the rate of female technical new hires rose 24.4 percent between 2008 and 2016.
 That’s promising—especially for women contemplating studying information technology.
-MTI College is the place to start.
-MTI’s IT program prepares you for an entry-level position as a technical support specialist.
+Campus, formerly known as MTI College, is the place to start.
+Campus’ IT program prepares you for an entry-level position as a technical support specialist.

 Women have made tremendous achievements in the field of technology.
 Perhaps one day you will make your mark in the world as these women did with their breakthrough discoveries in computing, communications and gaming.